 Pro Tip:

-When transitioning to a new assignment in a different state, it is necessary to provide information from your previous location.
-Whenever possible, work on completing the required paperwork while you are concluding your current assignment.
-This will streamline the process significantly.
+When transitioning to a new assignment in a different state, start gathering and submitting required documentation while wrapping up your current assignment.
+This proactive approach can streamline the process and reduce delays.

 If you have any further questions, please do not hesitate to contact us here.